Ben DiNucci: Buffalo Bills

 On August 12, 2024, DiNucci signed with the Buffalo Bills after Shane Buechele suffered a neck injury.
 On August 27, the Bills released DiNucci.

 New Orleans Saints

 On December 10, 2024, DiNucci was signed to the New Orleans Saints' practice squad following an injury to quarterback Derek Carr.
 He signed a reserve/future contract with New Orleans on January 6, 2025.
 On April 29, DiNucci was released by the Saints.

 Atlanta Falcons

 On August 15, 2025, DiNucci signed with the Atlanta Falcons.
 However, he was released during preliminary roster cuts on August 23.

+Denver Broncos (second stint)

+On January 18, 2026, Dinucci was signed to the Denver Broncos' practice squad following a season-ending ankle injury to Broncos quarterback Bo Nix.